chalggg/chalggg/README.md

 ### Who am I?

-Young and ambitious programmer from Poland.
-I am interested in machine learning and embedded systems.
-Privately addicted to tinkering with electronics, reading science news and watching movies.
-Currently studying Aerospace Design which is my other passion.
+Young and aspiring Python programmer with a Master's degree in Computer Science.
+Determined to put the machine learning and embedded systems skills, gained during the master's studies, into further practice.
+Privately addicted to tinkering with electronics and reading science news.
+Currently studying my other passion - Aerospace Design.

 ## My education
 I got my Master of Science (Polish: magister) at Wrocław University of Science and Technology.